Reptile · Iguana iguana · typical adult weight 1.00–5.00 kg

 Species-specific contraindications and adverse-reaction reports for green iguanas may differ from canine / feline reference data — consult the primary citations listed with each rule.

-Butorphanol dose ranges in green iguanas, with cited source references: IM 1 mg/kg See source; IM 1.5 mg/kg See source; IM 8 mg/kg See source.
+Butorphanol dose ranges in green iguanas, with cited source references: IM 8 mg/kg not stated in the cited source; IM 1.5 mg/kg not stated in the cited source.
+Reference ranges from cited sources — verify against current literature before clinical use.

 Documented routes for Butorphanol in green iguanas: IM.

-Butorphanol is indicated in green iguanas for: Analgesia (antinociception) - electro-stimulation model; PROVIDED analgesia, Analgesia (antinociception) - electro-stimulation model; PROVIDED analgesia; adverse effect: delayed righting reflex.
+Butorphanol is indicated in green iguanas for: Analgesia (antinociception) - electro-stimulation model; PROVIDED analgesia; adverse effect: delayed righting reflex, Analgesia (antinociception) - electro-stimulation model; PROVIDED analgesia.

 These are general warnings for Butorphanol across species; consult the green iguana dosing table above for species-specific guidance.
 Short duration of action (1-2 hours).
 Better for visceral than somatic pain.
 Ceiling effect on analgesia.
 May cause sedation and mild respiratory depression.